 Samples are held at the laboratory after reporting for a length of time depending on the preservation used and the stability of the analytes being tested.
 Once the storage period is completed the samples are discarded unless otherwise advised by the client.

-This report must not be reproduced, except in full, without the written consent of the signatory.
+This certificate of analysis must not be reproduced, except in full, without the written consent of the signatory.